What It Tastes Like

 Milk

 Whole milk creates the creamiest texture.
-Oat milk pairs especially well with the spices and adds natural sweetness.
+Oat milk pairs well with the spices and adds natural sweetness.
 Almond milk creates a lighter texture.
-Learn more about milk choices.

 Add Coffee (Dirty Chai)

-A dirty chai adds a shot of espresso (the same coffee base used in a latte), combining warm spices with café-style coffee intensity.
+A dirty chai adds a shot of espresso, combining warm spices with coffee depth.

 Temperature